3 Reasons to Get a Master’s Degree in Marketing Analytics

 The Seattle-Tacoma metropolitan area also has an unusually high concentration of jobs in these fields, the fourth highest in the country.

-Further, employment for market analysts is projected to grow an astounding 18 percent in the next 10 years, which is much faster than the national average for all occupations.
+Further, employment for market analysts is projected to grow an astounding 22 percent by 2030, which is much faster than the national average for all occupations.

 An inside look at PLU’s master’s degree in marketing analytics

-Pacific Lutheran University’s Master of Science in Marketing Analytics (MSMA) is a fully online program offering an innovative analytics degree, specialized in marketing analytics and research.
+Pacific Lutheran University’s Master of Science in Marketing Analytics (MSMA) is an innovative analytics degree, specialized in marketing analytics and research.
+It is offered as a fully online program or a hybrid program with some classes that will be held on the PLU campus.

 The MSMA fills a critical industry gap that other business analytics programs miss.
 Many analytics programs only teach data analysis, and ignore research.
 The PLU MSMA helps students understand not only what the data is saying (vs. what it’s not saying), but to understand the research behind it.
 Further, the program teaches research and data collection, allowing graduates to blend analytics with active research.